JulianaAlbertini/data_science_projects/Airbnb Host Profitability/README.md

 All data used in this project was gathered from Inside AirBnB: http://insideairbnb.com/get-the-data.html

 # Included in this folder:
-Data Preprocessing & EDA for NYC Airbnb Listings
+This folder only includes a part of the overall project, the Data Preprocessing & EDA for NYC Airbnb Listings